 St Ursula’s College Ltd is governed by a Board of Directors.
 The Board was established in 1992.
 The Presentation Sisters, like many Congregations, faced the challenge of declining numbers and looked for a governance model to meet the needs of the future.
 When the decision was made to incorporate the College to create St Ursula’s College Ltd, the Sisters developed a constitution that provides for the governance of the College through an appointed Board of Directors.
 St Ursula’s College is thus a ‘stand alone’ Institute school, unlike other secondary schools and colleges in the Rockhampton Diocese that are controlled by the Diocesan Education Office, and ultimately the Bishop.
 Of course, St Ursula’s enjoys valuable working relationships with the DCEO.

 Members of the Board of Directors

-The College Board has a membership of ten Directors:
+The College Board has a membership of nine Directors: